jiegliu/helix_tutor/README.md

 or why not gT with gt?
 still there exist many empty key, which is good to define user's key

+A-: make sure forward selection? how this matters? what usage? there only FTB with backward selection, so what? make forward? and then what?since there is A-; to reverse select?

+only difference is that A-; is a switch, may cause different result

+but A-: will only make one result: in two chars, may u don't see screen clearly which is selected, so u use A-: to make sure u choose the forwardmost one, or then A-; to reverse it...

+why not define this in ctrl-;! why shift-alt-;!

+c-u c-d half screen up/down
+c-i c-o, jump in, out (2 direction of 1D jump list)
+    in powershell, c-i didn't work, may confilict with others..

+v     visual select mode
+g
+m    match mode
+:     run command mode
+z    view mode
+Z    sticky z???
+     space mode

 ```